 calculating to build a palace and sell it; but it warn't no use, none of the genies come.

-lay out money or capital in an enterprise
+lay out money or resources in an enterprise

 You had better let me